Learning Unmasking Policies for Diffusion Language Models: Background

 The stochasticity of sampling $y \sim p_{t}^k$ depends on the dLLM temperature $\tau$, with higher temperatures leading to more diverse (but often lower quality) generations.
-When evaluating dLLMs, it is common to set $\tau=0$ \citep{llada2025, fastdllm2025} to maximize performance, resembling greedy decoding in AR LLMs.
-However, unlike for autoregressive LLMs, setting the temperature $\tau$ to 0 is not sufficient to completely determine the generation process.
-The choice of sampling strategy\footnote{We use the terms \emph{sampling} and \emph{unmasking} interchangeably throughout this paper.} is also important, since different choices will produce different unmasking sets $\gU_t$.
-This clearly affects the sampling \emph{efficiency}, since generating multiple tokens in parallel will yield a complete answer faster than if they were generated one at a time.
-However, it may also affect the \emph{quality} of the samples, since different unmasking sets will yield different conditions $\vx_t$, thus affecting the predicted token distributions $p_t^k$.
-The need to carefully balance efficiency and quality has thus drawn considerable attention to the development of optimal sampling techniques for dLLMs (see \Cref{sec:related}).
+When evaluating dLLMs, it is common to set $\tau=0$ \citep{llada2025, fastdllm2025}, resembling greedy decoding.
+The choice of sampling/unmasking strategy is also important, since different choices will produce different unmasking sets $\gU_t$, thus affecting both sampling quality and efficiency.
+This has drawn considerable attention to the development of optimal sampling techniques for dLLMs (see \Cref{sec:related}).